derek-corcoran-barrios/SustainscapesOrganizationPres/README.md

 The last tremor or earthquake happened 277 km SE of Hotan, China, and had a magnitude of 4.3.
-The most intense tremor or earthquake in the last month happened Pakistan, Mid-Indian Ridge and had a magnitude of 5.9, 5.9, this was updated at 09/10, 2021 03:00.
+The most intense tremor or earthquake in the last month happened 15 km NNE of Harnai, Pakistan, Mid-Indian Ridge and had a magnitude of 5.9, 5.9, this was updated at 09/10, 2021 06:28.
 Thanks stackoverflow!!